db3108/michi-c/README.md

 $ ./michi gtp

 will allow to play a game using the gtp protocol.
-Best to use it through the gogui graphical interface.
+It's best to use it through the gogui graphical interface.

 $ ./michi mcbenchmark